 It was only after school and after completing my 12th that I realized I wanted to pursue this further.
-Keeping in mind that during the time, the fashion industry was was almost non existent here in Shillong and there were no known local designers, so it wasn’t surprising that my parents were not supportive with my decision and insisted that I do a regular graduation course.
+Keeping in mind that during the time, the fashion industry was almost non-existent here in Shillong and there were no known local designers, so it wasn’t surprising that my parents were not supportive with my decision and insisted that I do a regular graduation course.

 A little bit about my background- I come from a family where both my father and grandfather were great social activists and their works had contributed a lot towards the upliftment of our people.
 From the time I had decided to take up Fashion Designing, I always wondered how can I do the same for my people through my work?
 Having been introduced to the Ryndia gave me that opportunity.

-Till then inspite of Tennys great efforts, not much was being done to protect and promote this heritage fabric.
-Working with the Ryndia would give me a chance to not only promote the weaving community and better their livelihood through weaving but also using fashion as a platform to give the outside world a chance to peak into our culture and tradition.
+Till then in spite of Tenny’s great efforts, not much was being done to protect and promote this heritage fabric.
+Working with the Ryndia would give me a chance to not only promote the weaving community and better their livelihood through weaving but also using fashion as a platform to give the outside world a chance to peek into our culture and tradition.

-The journey has been long and challenging and I still have a long way to go, to achieve my childhood dream of becoming one of the biggest designer in the world.
+The journey has been long and challenging and I still have a long way to go, to achieve my childhood dream of becoming one of the biggest designers in the world.
 All the ups and downs have made me stronger and wiser.
-But all these experiences have also made me realize that there is no true recipe to success.
-A dear friend once told me that ones true aim in life is to be Happy.
+But all these experiences have also made me realize that there is no true recipe for success.
+A dear friend once told me that one’s true aim in life is to be Happy.
 That in a way has helped simplify my outlook in life.